XAP-Software/XAP-Software.github.io/_posts/2022-05-24-nextjs_sitemap_robots_txt.md

 ---

 Use `next-sitemap` npm module for generation sitemap to your NextJS project.
-This allows generate sitemap for your project with server side props based pages.
+This allows generate the sitemap for your project with server-side props based pages.

 ### Insall module